-An employee benefits package is a vital tool for companies to attract and retain talented employees.
-It can also improve workforce health and engagement.
-But with four generations of people in today’s labor force, putting together a well-crafted plan that meets the needs of all employees can be a challenge.
+Benefits programs help companies to attract and retain talented employees.
+They can also improve workforce health and engagement.
+But with four generations (perhaps even five) in today’s labor force, putting together a well-crafted plan that meets the needs of all employees can seem nearly impossible.
 Baby Boomers nearing retirement have very different benefit needs than Gen Z, who are just starting their careers.
 Millennials reaching their prime earning years will have different needs as well.
 With the rising cost

 Employment loyalty has shifted dramatically in recent decades.
 Employers that evolve in response may be surprised at how well their companies perform – and the TPAs and brokers who help them can find new growth opportunities in the process.

 This is the last in a four-part series on building benefits packages to resonate with the diverse generations in today’s workforce.
 Today, we focus on effective strategies and engagement recommendations for Gen Z. Gen Z members are accustomed to an on-demand culture and rely heavily on the internet for news and consumer reviews.
 The digital age, climate change, financial challenges, and COVID-19 continue to influence this rapidly growing workplace cohort.
 The Generation Z Profile Born

 This is the third in a four-part series on building benefits packages to resonate with the diverse generations in today’s workforce.
 Today, we focus on effective strategies and engagement recommendations for Millennials.
 Generation Y, more commonly called Millennials, were born between 1981 and 1996.
 Millennials experienced rapid technological changes and grew up in an era of Microsoft and Apple, a 24-hour news cycle, and the rise of social media.
 In their formative years, they witnessed